 Unfortunately, for many people the phenomena of pain is not just a stage to go through or a brief and passing period.
 For many of us pain is part of daily life, part of the routine, part of that sensation that accompanies us from the moment we wake up to start the day.
 Often the pain overpowers our tiredness and is stronger than our pleasures, until that point where nothing more is left for the person suffering from it but the pain itself.
 Pain is also one of the major reasons for taking medication.
 Despite the modern world we live in, the technological advances, the abundant options for medications and pain killers, more often than not none of these are actually helpful.

-Read the British National Institute for Health and Care Excellence (NICE) guideline [NG193], which recommend Acupuncture as an effective option in managing chronic pain.
+Read UK’S National Institute of Health and Care Excellence (NICE) guideline (NG193), which recommend Acupuncture as an effective treatment in managing chronic pain.

 Pain is the body’s way of telling us that something in us is not functioning properly.
 For example, pain is one of the four signs of inflammation.
 The inflammatory process is an essential survival reaction of the body by which the brain signals to us that there is a problem.
 Pain is in fact a tool, an alarm used by the body, telling us:” Hey!
 Something is wrong here!”.
 Yet, in most chronic cases of pain, it is not anymore the body’s survival mechanism at work pointing at a problem.
 In such cases the pain is just there, accompanying the one suffering from it with no actual reason most of the time.